Overview

 UUID | uuid (standalone) or clusterUuid |

-Identifiers follow a naming rule in parameters and data attributes alike:
+Identifiers follow a naming convention for parameters and data attributes alike:

 - Unique technical identifiers are suffixed with key, for example,